 Why Study Languages at Embassy Affiliated Centers?

-The language courses in embassy principal aim are to promote language, culture, traditions, and arts in India through the organization of varied cultural events, language classes, and activities.
+The language courses in the embassy’s principal aim are to promote language, culture, traditions, and arts in India through the organization of varied cultural events, language classes, and activities.

 Many embassies have also collaborated with many schools and colleges in India to promote the language and culture.

-They do by supporting teaching material, foreign language teacher training workshops, events, and exchange programs for students.
+They support teaching material, foreign language teacher training workshops, events, and exchange programs for students.